 Windows Example - Gaps as Support and Resistance

 The chart below of eBay (EBAY) stock shows the gap up acting as support for prices.

 The example of eBay (EBAY) above shows the gap acting as support.
-Traders and investors see anything below the gap as an area of no return, after all, there was probably some positive news that sparked the gap up and is still in play for the company.
+Traders and investors see anything below the gap as an area of no return, after all, there was probably some positive news that sparked the gap up and might still be in play for the company.

 The chart below of Wal-Mart (WMT) stock shows many instances of gaps up and gaps down.
-Notice how gaps down act as areas of resistance and gaps up as areas of support:
+Notice how gaps down can act as areas of resistance and gaps up can act as areas of support:

 Gaps are important areas on a chart that can help a technical analysis trader better find areas of support or resistance.
-For more information on how support and resistance work and how they can be used for trading, (see: Support & Resistance).
+For more information on how support and resistance work, (see: Support & Resistance).
 Also, Gaps are an important part of most Candlestick Charting patterns; (see: Candlestick Basics) for a list of candlestick pattern charts and descriptions.

 The information above is for informational and entertainment purposes only and does not constitute trading advice or a solicitation to buy or sell any stock, option, future, commodity, or forex product.
 Past performance is not necessarily an indication of future performance.
 Trading is inherently risky.
 OnlineTradingConcepts.com shall not be liable for any special or consequential damages that result from the use of or the inability to use, the materials and information provided by this site.
 See full disclaimer.